ziberna/i3-py/README.md

 following parameters, all of them optional:

  - path of the i3-wm's socket
- - timeout in seconds when receving the message
+ - timeout in seconds when receiving the message
  - chunk size in bytes of a single chunk that is send to i3-wm
  - magic string, that i3-wm checks for (it is "i3-ipc")